sciaca/zzzz/README.md

                   "Source report is empty: " & FileNameOnly(sourcePath)
     End If

+    If rowsToSkip > 0 Then
-    If skipHeader Then
+        If appendData And rowsToSkip = 1 Then
-        ' Clean any repeated source header left by an earlier import.
+            ' Clean any repeated SHORT STOCK header left by an earlier import.
             RemoveRepeatedHeaderRows destinationSheet, sourceData
+        End If

-        If sourceData.Rows.Count <= 1 Then
+        If sourceData.Rows.Count <= rowsToSkip Then
-            ImportOneReport = "source contains header only; 0 rows appended" sourceWb.Close SaveChanges:=False
+            ImportOneReport = "source contains no rows after skipped headings" sourceWb.Close SaveChanges:=False
             Exit Function
         End If

-        Set dataToPaste = sourceData.Offset(1, 0).Resize( _
+        Set dataToPaste = sourceData.Offset(rowsToSkip, 0).Resize( _
-                              sourceData.Rows.Count - 1, _
+                              sourceData.Rows.Count - rowsToSkip, _
                               sourceData.Columns.Count)
     Else
         Set dataToPaste = sourceData